Old allegations get renewed focus.

 This is nothing new

 As long as Kaspersky has been around and as long as it’s been publicized that they have Russian ties, there have been statements ranging from mild concern to outright accusations of spying or other underhanded deals.
-To the best of my knowledge as of this update, not once has any of it been substantiated.
+To the best of my knowledge as of this update, none of it has ever been substantiated.

-Naturally, with the current political issues relating to Russia, these accusations are making headlines once again.
+Naturally, with the current political issues relating to Russia, these accusations are making headlines once again — to the extent that the U.S. government has warned the public against Kaspersky.

 Kaspersky denies it all; but then, they would hardly come out and admit it if it were true.